fairlearn/fairlearn/docs/user_guide/mitigation.rst

 ..
 I am not sure whether it would be valuable to show the transformed data here,
     as well as in the next example.

 This procedure will drop the sensitive features from the dataset.
-However, the :code:`CorrelationRemover` has an :code:`alpha` parameter that does allow you to tweak the amount of filtering that gets applied.
+We can also use the :code:`alpha` parameter with :math:`\alpha=0.5` to filter only half of the correlation between the sensitive and non-sensitive features.
 Revisiting the same example, we can now see how the values in the transformed dataset are different.

 .. doctest:: mitigation